Emzzy241/Ajala-Stores-Online-marketplace-/README.md

 * _Open the directory._
 * _Click on the index.html file._
 _Note: the website is designed to run on a web browser just be sure you have one. _
 * _That's all the installation process you need to carry out.
 Have fun while communicating with the browser.
-If you like the website just be sure to give tge project a thumbs up_
+If you like the website just be sure to give tHe project a thumbs up_

 ## Known Bugs
 _As at the launching of this Project there are zero bugs in it.
 But if you do find a bug in it, be sure to notify me via my various social media handles below_